tamucc-comp-bio/classroom_repo_2024/lectures/lecture09new.md

 ___

 ### [Lesson 1](https://rmarkdown.rstudio.com/lesson-1.html)

 R Markdown has a very nice lesson plan that we will use to review its features.
 We will link to the lesson below and then work within the R Markdown website.
-You will work in R Studio
+There is also the very thorough [R Markdown Crash Course](https://zsmith27.github.io/rmarkdown_crash-course/index.html) by Zachary M. Smith (I love `open source`) which goes beyond the scope of this class.

 ## II.
 Exercise 9.8.1

+Let us review the solution provided for this exercise by opening `CSB/data_wrangling/solutions/Martin2015_solution.Rmd`.
+If you successfully installed everything above, you should be able to click the `knit` button and have it regenerate the pdf solution (do not worry if this does not work, it just means that either `pandoc` or `LaTeX` installation was not completed.

+_Note, if you were working in the terminal and not R Studio, you could knit the file using the `render(PathToRmdFile)` command. _

+We will run the `R` code line by line in the Rmd, skipping the YAML and markdown to understand the solution here.

 ---

-## II.
-Exercise 9.8.2

----

 ## III.
 Exercise 9.8.3

+Each of you should complete exercise 9.8.3 in the remain class time.

+## HOME WORK

+Exam 2